SX2s/discord-multi-bot/README.md

 pip install -U discord.py yt-dlp PyNaCl

 ### 3. Install FFmpeg
+### 🔧 FFmpeg Setup (Required for Music)

+Because GitHub doesn’t allow files > 100 MB, the FFmpeg binaries are *not included* in this repo.
+To get them working:

+1. Go to the [FFmpeg official site](https://ffmpeg.org/download.html) or a trusted build provider for Windows.
+2. Download the **Windows build** (look for `.zip` or `.7z` with `ffmpeg.exe`).
+3. Extract it so you see `ffmpeg.exe`, `ffplay.exe`, `ffprobe.exe`.
+4. Place `ffmpeg.exe` in the same folder as `bot.py` (or modify the path in your code).
+5. Run your bot normally — it should find FFmpeg locally and music commands will work.

+Make sure `.gitignore` prevents those `.exe` files from being pushed again.

 ### ⚠️ Important: We don’t store FFmpeg .exe files in GitHub (too large).
 ### Download FFmpeg from 👉 FFmpeg.org